Trump Is Still Running Against The City And Idea Of Washington, D.C.

 Trump is running not so much against specific parts of the government as against the idea of Washington, which is to say the idea that someone somewhere has a lot more power than you do and is using it against your best interests.
 That idea is deeply fixed, both in the rational workings of the American mind and in the untamed regions of American suspicion.

 This has relatively little to do with the actual city of Washington, a racially diverse community of 700,000 at the center of a metro area of 6.2 million.
-But it does help explain why the Constitution has not been amended to make the District of Columbia a state or allow it a voting member of Congress.
-The latest legislation attempting to do so was approved in the House this week, but its chances in the Republican Senate are exactly nil.
+But it does help explain why the District of Columbia has not been made a state or allowed a voting member of Congress.
+The latest legislation attempting to do so was approved in the House of Representatives this week, but its chances in the Republican Senate are exactly nil.
 Were that to change, the White House hastens to assure us, Trump's advisers would recommend a veto.

 In one measure or another, generations of candidates have made their bones by bashing the capital — making it a symbol of something (or everything) they opposed.
 For some, the evil to be resisted has been oppressive or intrusive government.
 For others, the evil emanating from Washington has been socialism or, conversely, the collusion of government with capitalism.